Emergency Preparedness and Fire Safety

 (ii) is sufficient to warn the deaf or hearing impaired tenant.

-Ready America Guide to Planning for People with Disabilities and Other Special Needs
+- Preparing for Disaster for People with Disabilities and other Special Needs